Cathlamet in Wahkiakum County, Washington — The American West (Northwest)

 James Birnie and his wife, Charlotte, brought their ten children to the village of Cathlamet in 1846.
 It was here that Birnie established a trading post called Birnie's Retreat.
 Birnie's Retreat soon became a thriving business trading furs, fish and other foods to the river travelers on their way to Astoria.
 At the time, there were still between three hundred and four hundred Native Americans still inhabiting the village.
 Charlotte Birnie was of Native American heritage being half Kootenai and half French Canadian and this heritage contributed to good relations with the local tribe who were responsible for much of what the Birnie's traded.
 (Submitted on April 19, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on April 19, 2018.
-This page originally submitted on April 19, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 47 times since then.
+It was originally submitted on April 19, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 78 times since then and 11 times this year.
 Photos: 1, 2. submitted on April 19, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.